How to Raise a Happy Baby

 Embrace the Pacifier or Thumb-Sucking

 Karp says sucking also triggers the calming reflex.
-So as much as you’re tempted to have a life without cleaning binkies or to pull your baby’s thumb out of her mouth, let it go for now — it makes her happy.
+So as much as you’re tempted to have a life without cleaning binkies or to pull baby’s thumb out of his mouth, let it go for now—it makes him happy.
 You can worry about giving it up later.

 Develop a Ton of Patience

-Around eight or nine months, you might look around and realize your baby is a completely different person than she was a few months ago.
+Around eight or nine months, you might look around and realize baby is a completely different person than she was a few months ago.
 She’s on her way to toddlerhood.
-“At eight or nine months old, they will rub or pat your knee when you’re crying.
+“At 8 or 9 months old, they will rub or pat your knee when you’re crying.
 They understand that people have emotions and understand that emotional connection,” says Karp.

 Grow a Longer Temper